piggie-hou/aria-examples/README.md

 This repository contains a TOSCA blueprint for installing the [Paypal Pizza Store](https://github.com/paypal/rest-api-sample-app-nodejs/) example application.

 The contents of this repository:

 - A Vagrantfile for booting a vagrant box for testing.
 - The Aria Blueprint that you will execute
 - The supporting scripts.

 This example blueprint creates:

+- Bind9 DNS server application
+- NodeJS application that contains:
     - A Mongo Database
     - A NodeJS Server
     - A Javascript Application

 ## How to Execute this Blueprint